appsparkler/study/web/accessibility/derek_featherstone.md

 1. Accessible Design
 1. Accessible Development
 1. Accessible Content

+## Tools that user use for accessibility
+1. Magnifier
+1. Screen Reader
+1. Voice assist - for ex.
+Dragon accessibility software
+1. Eye movement recognition

 ## Think in terms of personas
 - Its a good practice to build the application having in mind a few personas.
 It will put us in their shoes and develop an application that is accessible for everyone.
 These personas have low vision, blind, deaf, arthritis and autism (ADD).